khalidh223/khalidh223/README.md

 ### Hi there 👋

 My name is Khalid Hussain, and I am currently a senior Computer Science major and Arabic minor at Carleton College, located in Northfield, MN.
-I am interested in full stack web development within a variety of frameworks, and in seeking employment as a Full Stack Web Developer.
-I also like Deep Learning and other applications of AI more broadly.
+In June 2022, I will be working for [Foodsby](https://home.foodsby.com/) as an Associate Software Engineer.
+I am interested in full stack web development within a variety of frameworks, and I also like Deep Learning and the other applications of AI more broadly.

 -🌲 I have experience with: